 Though Kay is only 21, she has lived through many challenges and a lot of disappointment.
 While attending church with her foster mother, she realized how difficult it was to trust people, particularly when so many had left her behind.
 She asked why God would love her when she has a mental illness and hadn’t always done the right things.
 When talking about forgiveness, she began to cry and found it difficult to believe God would forgive her.
 Because of her experience at church, along with the compassionate staff at Hillcrest, Kay now feels safe and believes only God could have provided that peace.

 Hi!
-My name is David Ploenske, and I am the new Youth Chaplain here at Hillcrest.
-I graduated with my Bachelor’s degree last year from the University of Dubuque with a double-major in Religion and Philosophy.
+My name is David Ploenske, and I am the Youth Chaplain here at Hillcrest.
+I graduated with my Bachelor’s degree from the University of Dubuque with a double-major in Religion and Philosophy.
 I ran cross-country and track and field for four years there.
 I am a HUGE Packers and Cubs fan!
 I put God first in my life and value building relationships with people.
 I look forward to getting to know you all! - David

 As we come to the close of 2016, several items that have come across my desk and computer this past week are a reminder that the adoption stories from Hillcrest’s 120 years have had am amazing impact on thousands of families.
 It was the mission of our founder, Dr. Nancy Hill, M.D. in 1896 to […]Read More

 I remember the first time I learned about suicide.
 I was in middle school and one of the boys in my neighborhood hung himself.
 It was a very difficult thing for me to wrap my mind around at that young age.
 Equally confusing was the secrecy around the topic.
 People only spoke about it the […]Read More